deepthi8143/salesforce-training/Week2/Day3-lwc-communication/README.md

-# 🚀 Salesforce training– Day3
+# 🚀 Salesforce training– Day 9

 ## 🎯 Objective

-By the end of Day3, I understood:
+By the end of Day9, I understood:

 - How Lightning Web Components communicate
 - Parent-child communication in applications